Skip to content

 Now as Nuss plans to retire at the end of June, he said his career has been a “dream come true.”

-Chris Mills, SBOM student missions mobilizer, said during Nuss’ tenure at SBOM nearly 7,000 have come to faith through the work of students and Baptist campus ministers as they share Jesus at their schools and on mission trips around the world.
+Chris Mills, SBOM student missions mobilizer, said during Nuss’ tenure at SBOM nearly 7,000 have come to faith through the work of students and Baptist campus ministers as they share Jesus at their schools and on missions trips around the world.

 “That number represents something much more than just a number — it represents lives changed, lives impacted for the gospel,” Mills said.
 “Mike is a man of integrity and a man of commitment and passion for college ministry.